Introduction to Data Collection Methods - Types, Uses, and Steps

 Quantitative Data – Quantitative data are represented in the form of measurable values like numbers and percentages.
 For example the numbers of customers buying a product or the percentage of customers who return to the same brand and so on.
 Since quantitative data are represented in measurable values, they are easy to analyze and derive insights.
 They are highly reliable and give objective and unambiguous results.

-What is the Steps Involved in Data Collection?
+What are the Steps Involved in Data Collection?

 There are so many techniques to collect different kinds of data; here we will primarily focus on Quantitative Data Collection methods.
 Despite varying methods for data collection, the framework for the steps involved remains the same.
 So here let’s discuss the important steps involved in Data Collection.